Matt1479/Ionic-Udemy/README.md

 <br>

-You can also run: `ionic capacitor run android` (usually does not work)
+You can also run: `ionic capacitor run android` (usually does not work, use your android device in case it doesn't)

 - it will run `ng build`, `ionic capacitor add android` plus it will open your app in Android Studio.